TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Encryption in

+\fakeparagraph{Resolution Levels.} \lsec{outer-key-sharing} In \oursystem, the highest resolution for queries and access control is defined by the chunk size $\Delta$.
+Whenever we aggregate over an interval, we reduce the data resolution.
+For example, with one second chunks, an aggregation over 60 chunks results in a per-minute resolution.
+We can exploit the fact that keys cancel out during in-range aggregations, as described in~\rsec{efficient-dec}, to cryptographically restrict access to lower resolution levels.
+In general, a ciphertext generated through an in-range aggregation over the time period $[t_i, t_j)$ has the form:

+where the inner keys are canceled out.
+Hence, given access to just the boundary keys $k_i$ and $k_j$, one can decrypt the aggregation, but none of the individual ciphertexts.
+Resolution levels must be multiples of the chunk size $\Delta$ and the segments at a given level must not overlap.
+Otherwise, data consumers could compute the difference of two aggregates overlapping by e.g., one chunk, allowing them to learn the data for that chunk which would violate the resolution-based access policy.
+For example, if the data owner wants to restrict access to a 3-fold resolution of the chunk size, the data owner would share only $\{k_0,k_3,k_{6}, ...\}$ with the data consumer.
+The data consumer can then decrypt the aggregated ciphertexts at the 3-fold (i.e., $3\cdot\Delta$) or lower resolutions, but cannot access higher resolutions since the inner keys are missing.

+\fakeparagraph{Envelopes.} While a data owner could share the boundary keys required for resolution-based access directly, this is not efficient since the number of keys necessary is linear in the length of the shared interval.
+Instead, the data producer stores the required boundary keys for a stream on the server, protected by another layer of encryption, the \emph{envelope}.
+The keys used for the envelope encryption are derived from a new tree-based keystream $\{\bar{k}_0, \bar{k}_1, \bar{k}_2, \ldots\}$.
+For each resolution level, we use a different keystream for the envelope encryption.
+For example, if a data owner wants to make a per-minute resolution available for a stream with 20~s data chunks, the data owner encrypts the boundary keys $\{k_0, k_{3},k_{6},\ldots\}$ with the envelope keystream, and stores $\{enc_{\bar{k}_1}(k_0), enc_{\bar{k}_{2}}(k_{3}), enc_{\bar{k}_{3}}(k_{9}),\ldots\}$ on the server, as shown in~\rfig{leveled:access}.

+Sharing a stream at a lower resolution is then again a matter of sharing a single access token, with the difference that the token now contains nodes of the key derivation tree for the envelope keystream, rather than for the original encryption keystream.
+A lower-resolution query returns, in addition to the encrypted result, two envelopes containing the two boundary keys required to decrypt the aggregated ciphertext.
+The overhead of resolution-based access control is similar to access control without resolution restrictions (\rsec{keymanagement}), i.e., an access token consist of at most $O(log(n))$ nodes from the key derivation tree.

-In \oursystem, a user does not need to decide a-priori on a fixed resolution for data consumers and can dynamically at any point in time define a new resolution, i.e., creating a new dual key regression, as illustrated in~\rfig{leveled:access}.
+\fakeparagraph{Dynamic Resolution Levels.} In \oursystem, a user does not need to decide a priori on a fixed resolution for data consumers and can dynamically at any point in time define a new resolution.
 E.g., Alice can share her health data with a physician at minute-level (high-resolution) during physiotherapy from Jan-to-Feb, and from March reduce the resolution to hourly (low-resolution).
-The physician only sees high-resolution data for Jan-Feb and only hourly-data from March onwards.
-In~\rsec{eval:client}, we discuss the performance of resolution-based access control.
+The physician only sees high-resolution data for Jan-Feb and only hourly-data from March onwards. \subsecspacingtop